Nathanotal/bittensor/neurons/text/prompting/miners/dromedary/README.md

   -h, --help            show this help message and exit --neoxt.model_name NEOXT.MODEL_NAME
-                        Name/path of model to load of model to load --koala.device KOALA.DEVICE
+                        Name/path of model to load of model to load --dromedary.device KOALA.DEVICE
-                        Device to load model --koala.max_new_tokens KOALA.MAX_NEW_TOKENS
+                        Device to load model --dromedary.max_new_tokens KOALA.MAX_NEW_TOKENS
                         Max tokens for model output.
-  --koala.temperature KOALA.TEMPERATURE
+  --dromedary.temperature KOALA.TEMPERATURE
-                        Sampling temperature of model --koala.do_sample    Whether to use sampling or not (if not, uses greedy decoding).
+                        Sampling temperature of model --dromedary.do_sample    Whether to use sampling or not (if not, uses greedy decoding).
   --netuid NETUID       Subnet netuid
   --neuron.name NEURON.NAME
                         Trials for this miner go in miner.root / (wallet_cold - wallet_hot) / miner.name